 TPC worked within Texas’ deregulated market to benchmark, strategize, and implement cost containment.
 Success in the energy market is more than a transaction, it requires a strategic approach to make the best decision with the right partner at the right time.
 In conjunction with an energy market expert, TPC Members identified more than $7 million in savings and cost avoidance over a five-year term, with safeguard assurances such as invoice auditing, data management, and quality controls across all Member enterprises.
 But what specific strategies guarantee such impressive results?

 TPC required several key engagement strategy parameters to drive new cost-saving measures.
-The purchasing power of the TPC membership not only fostered a competitive bidding process in pricing, but also in the ability to negotiate specific contract terms, including value added services such as dedicated client resources, facility energy audits, demand response programs, and customized web-based utilization dashboards.
-Additionally, the ability to maintain individual Member pricing to avoid cross-subsidies, to provide transparency in the price of components, and to make valuable recommendations in product selection were integral to customizing the contract developed for TPC Members.
+The purchasing power of the TPC membership fostered supplier competition, and the ability to negotiate specific contract terms, including value added services such as dedicated client resources, facility energy audits, demand response programs, and customized web-based utilization dashboards.
 Geoff Brenner, president and CEO of TPC, said of the program, “We attribute the success of our Committed Energy Program and its ability to maximize our owners’ savings directly to their high level of commitment.
 By demonstrating the benefits of a well-organized, committed group purchase, TPC Members will save millions.”

 When considering energy-saving measures for hospitals, it must be stressed that consumption and the need to control the utilization of energy are principal requirements.
 In a broad sense, TPC Member organizations have demonstrated the leadership to procure energy collectively, continuously monitor energy use indices, and seek new innovative ways to further decrease energy consumption.
 This includes the operation and maintenance of the buildings in a way that sustains the energy efficiency gains achieved through Energy Star certifications.
 Our collective work to lower energy costs is never complete, but ongoing.